Brenno-SF/e_commerce/README.md

-A cosmetics e-commerce system built using java with springboot, JPA, MySQL and Lombok
+A cosmetics e-commerce system built using JAVA with springboot, JPA, MySQL and Lombok